 Stimulus design.

-The key to any color working memory experiment is to choose a large set of individual colors that can serve as stimuli from trial to trial.
+Choose a large set of individual colors to serve as stimuli from trial to trial.

-Importantly, the colors need to have the same luminance (intensity of light) and the same contrast relative to the background, in order to prevent any one color from being naturally more memorable than any other.
-Most
+Make sure the colors have the same luminance (intensity of light) and the same contrast relative to the background in order to prevent any one color from being naturally more memorable than any other.

+When making the color choices, reference CIELAB, which is an internationally standardized way of describing perceptual color space in three dimensions.
+This makes it easier to select colors with the right properties.

-experiments include 180 individual colors, each with the same luminance, but varying in hue (Figure 1).
+Select colors that form a circle together, with the background color as the canter of that circle.
+Most experiments include 180 individual colors, each with the same luminance, but varying in hue (Figure 2).

 Procedure.

-2.1.
-Each experimental trial includes three parts (Figure 2):

 Before beginning, instruct the participant to remember the stimuli and their colors.
-Program the experiment to do the following: On each trial, one to eight of the 180 colors should be shown in the display for 500 ms.
+On each trial, show one to eight of the 180 colors in the display for 500 ms.

-Pick the colors on each trial randomly, and render the colors each in a small square occupying about one degree of visual angle.
+Pick the colors on each trial randomly, and render each of the colors in a small square, occupying about one degree of visual angle.
 These squares are the sample stimuli.

 Make sure each trial has one to eight squares.
 Overall, the experiment should have 60 trials, each with 1, 2, 3, 4, 5, 6, 7, and 8 sample squares.
 This makes a total of 480 trials.